shlomi-noach/awesome-mysql/README.md

 - [FOSDEM](https://fosdem.org/) - a free event for software developers to meet, share ideas and collaborate.
 Annually, in Brussels.
 Offers "MySQL & friends" room.
 - [MySQL Central](https://www.oracle.com/openworld/mysql/index.html) - Oracle's annual MySQL conference, as part of Oracle Open World.
 - [Percona Live](http://www.percona.com/live/conferences) - MySQL & Openstack focused conference.

+## Media

+*Public, ongoing video, audio.
+This excludes conference presentations in fear of list size*

+- [DBHangOps](http://dbhangops.github.io/) - a bi-weekly google hangout meeting of various members of the MySQL community that simply want to talk shop about MySQL in their day-to-day .
+- [OurSQL Podcast](http://www.oursql.com/) - The MySQL database community podcast.

+## Newsletters

+*Newsletters require an email address, by definition.
+Only list newsletters that require nothing but an email address*